 I am working on my first Young Adult (YA) novel “Come Back January”, a standalone installment in a series of books.
 It was after attending BookCon in New York this year, that I decided to venture into a new genre, one that welcomed me into a whole new world I had never considered, and one filled with surprises.
-Here are few things I learned about … Continue reading Young Adult Readers Take Chances
+Here are a few things I learned … Continue reading Young Adult Readers Take Chances

 Bria Daly at BookCon wearing a Sorting Hat Continue reading Halloween Time